 However, they do produce some of the best fall color of any tree (comparable at times to maples and sourwoods), and they have a relatively fast growth rate.
 So they’re not completely without appeal.

 But most importantly, sweetgums are important and helpful components of low-lying forests, where they thrive best.
 It provides food for a variety of birds and small mammals, and its roots help to slow erosion.

 Sweetgum Tree Identification: Tips & Tricks

 Sweetgum trees are pretty unmistakable.
 If you see star-shaped leaves with five distinct, long lobes in a natural area, you’re almost certainly looking at a sweetgum.
-Young leaves can slightly resemble maple leaves, but a quick side-by-side comparison usually clears things right up.
+Young leaves can slightly resemble sugar maple (Acer saccharum) leaves, but a quick side-by-side comparison usually clears things right up.

-If necessary, you can also look for the numerous gumballs that carpet the floor near mature trees and can often be seen hanging from the tree’s branches.
+If necessary, you can also look for the numerous gumballs carpeting the ground near mature trees and hanging from the tree’s branches.
 For that matter, the furrowed bark of mature trees is often sufficient for identification by those vaguely familiar with the species.

 The Sweetgum Tree: Additional Information